abbreviatedman/api-contracts-talk/index.md

 2. Use the contract pattern from the example to define the following **endpoints**:
   - Get all hotels.
   - Create a new hotel.
-  - Get a hotel with the specified `id`.
+  - Get one specific hotel.
   - Get the pets that are currently staying in a specific hotel.
 3. Use the contract pattern from the example to define the following **data shape**.
 A hotel should have a
   - `name`